 Emissions trading is currently not a central feature of environmental regulation in the U.S. However, the EPA allows new sources of air pollution to be built in areas that are not within ambient air quality standards if they obtain "offsets" from existing facilities that reduce their emissions.
 A trading programme is also in place with respect to sulphur dioxide emissions, principally by electric power plants, and also for other specified types of emissions.
 Some states and regions have developed their own trading programmes.

-In January 2009 a cap-and-trade system for carbon dioxide from power plants was instituted under the Regional Greenhouse Gas Initiative, which encompasses ten northeastern and mid-Atlantic states, and similar schemes in the midwestern and western states are under development Federal legislation to establish a cap-and-trade program for greenhouse gas emissions is under active consideration by Congress.
+In January 2009, a cap-and-trade system for carbon dioxide from power plants was instituted under the Regional Greenhouse Gas Initiative, which encompasses ten northeastern and mid-Atlantic states, and similar schemes in the midwestern and western states are under development.
+Federal legislation to establish a cap-and-trade programme for greenhouse gas emissions was considered by Congress, and a bill was passed by the House of Representatives in 2009, but it failed to advance in the Senate.